solomon-2105/hackathon-oct-2025/README.md

 Our project solves this by building an **AI-driven personalized learning ecosystem** that adapts to every learner.
 After each test, the system:

 1. **Identifies weak concepts** using AI-driven performance analysis.
-2. **Explains misunderstood topics** using LLM-generated summaries and examples.
+2. **Explains misunderstood topics** using Gemini LLM-generated summaries and examples.
 3. **Recommends AI-selected video content** to visually reinforce difficult concepts.
 4. **Provides practice questions** and topic-specific quizzes for targeted improvement.
 5. **Generates personalized assignments** based on performance data and related concepts.